6 Common symptoms of endometriosis

 PAINFUL INTERCOURSE

-Endometriosis also causes pain during sexual intercourse.
+Endometriosis vaginal pain can also occur during sexual intercourse.
 If you have abnormal tissue or related scarring on your rectum, cervix, or behind your vaginal wall, the movements of sex can stretch and irritate your tissue.
 Additionally, many of the hormonal treatments for endometriosis can cause vaginal dryness.
 Vaginal dryness increases your risk of tissue irritation and pain during sex.

 Find out how our doctors can help you